-• The Health of US Primary Care: 2025 Scorecard Report
+• The Health of US Primary Care: 2026 Thematic Report

 Critical measures of primary care performance nationally and across all states show primary care in crisis, and clear evidence-based solutions to fix it.